goauthentik/authentik/website/docs/property-mappings/index.md

 ## Scope Mapping

 Scope Mappings are used by the OAuth2 Provider to map information from authentik to OAuth2/OpenID Claims.
+Values returned by a Scope Mapping are added as custom claims to Access and ID tokens.